-Accrued in the current • tax year
+Accrued in the current tax year

 Where the backdated salary/pension relates to periods in the current tax year, the employees' tax must be calculated by adding the backdated salary/pension to the remuneration received.
+The employer do not have to submit a directive application.